eduardo-trejo-es/BaseModbuspp/README.md

 Response analysis: The response is validated to ensure that it conforms to the Modbus protocol.

-Open the project in Vs code and tap Ctrl+Shift+B to build, the all config to build up is done on task.json file
+Open the project in Vs code and tap Ctrl+Shift+B to build up, the all config to build up is done on task.json file